 Courses

-The landscape architecture program begins freshman year with necessary prerequisites and general education courses.
+The landscape architecture program begins freshman year with necessary prerequisites and general education or common curriculum courses.

 Sophomore-level courses introduce content for landscape architecture.
 This includes fundamental graphic and analysis skills that lay the groundwork for more advanced courses.
 Students are introduced to landscape vocabulary and general program expectations.
 Historic landscapes are explored, along with an overview of the modern American landscape.